Grub4K/CupCore-dist/readme.md

   - The Patcher window will vanish for the patching time
   - **If CupCore is already installed, it will uninstall it**
 - A message will inform you when patching is done
+- If you get a message from Steam asking about syncing files, select "UPLOAD TO STEAM CLOUD"

 > NOTE: When uninstalled, CupCore saves will be deleted and original saves will be restored.